Unique Parallel Decomposition in Branching and Weak Bisimulation Semantics: Partial commutative monoids and decomposition

 The following lemma implies that every set of process expressions has minimal elements with respect to the reflexive-transitive closure of the transition relation.
-Note well that it holds true of our process calculus only thanks to the very limited facility of defining infinite behaviour, by means of simple loops.
+Caution: the lemma holds true only thanks to the very limited facility for defining infinite behaviour in our calculus (see also \Remark{infbehaviour} below).